JavaScript's "destructors" or the explicit resource management

 predictably and consistently across different JavaScript engines.
 Also, JavaScript already supports

-which are not recommended to be used even by Mozilla because of the mentioned reason. - Garbage collectors will have to somehow handle exceptions, infinite loops, stuck code and deadlocks in the destructor.
+- Garbage collectors will have to somehow handle exceptions, infinite loops, stuck code and deadlocks in the destructor.
 This is unrealistic.

 In short, forget about destructors in JavaScript.